How to Answer the 20 Hardest Interview Questions

 13. ‘What didn’t you like about your last job?’

-The trap: However much you hated your last job, this isn’t a counselling session where you can ramble on about all the reasons why you’re desperate to move on.
+The trap: Regardless of how much you hated your last job, this isn’t a counselling session where you can ramble on about all the reasons why you were desperate to move on.
 This question is designed to highlight your weaknesses and eliminate whiney employees.

-How to answer: A perfect answer would be “I did not feel my responsibilities were challenging enough”.
+How to answer: A perfect answer would be: ‘I did not feel my responsibilities were challenging enough or that there were opportunities for professional advancement’.
 This just shows your passion and dedication to progress – which is never a bad thing.

 14. ‘Tell me one thing you would change about your last job.’

-The trap: Similar to the above this is to see where your strengths lie.
-If it was something that was in your power to change, it will go against you.
+The trap: Similar to the above, this is to see where your strengths lie.
+If it was something that was in your power to change, it would go against you.
 Take a minute and think of a wise reply.

 15. ‘Tell me about a time you disagreed with company policy.’

-How to answer: It’s no good saying “nothing” as it indicates that you’re a bit of a push-over and won’t stick up for what you believe in.
+How to answer: It’s no good saying ‘Nothing.’ as it indicates that you’re a bit of a push-over and won’t stick up for what you believe in.
 On the other hand, the reason for your disagreement needs to be valid.
-“Offer up a real situation that points out a logical and business reason that you were in opposition of a policy,” Nicolai suggests.
-“Focus on how your idea to rework the policy was beneficial to the company as a whole.
-Speak about the research that you conducted, the facts that you presented, and the outcome of your attempts to have the policy rewritten.”
+Use a logical reason to describe why you disagreed with the policy and provide feasible solutions, too.
+You should also mention the steps you took to address this policy or at least the attempts you made.

 Have you ever been asked any of these questions in an interview?
-How did you answer them, and what happened?
-Let us in the comments section below…
+How did you answer them?
+Let us know in the comments section below!